IanMarteens/Austra/README.md

 ## Last changes

+* Functions!
+We have user-defined functions now.
+Even recursive ones.
 * Sequences of double-precision values have been fully implemented, via the class name `seq`.
 They are very similar to C#'s `IEnumerable` and LINQ.
 They can be converted to vectors and can use a vector as their source of data.
 * The lexical scanner has been rewritten.
 Most of the index checking is gone now.
 It is also a lot faster, as a consequence.
 * Overload resolution has been enhanced.
 The parser is now shorter, easier to read and faster.